magnum-af/magnum.af/README.md

 ### GPU Driver Installation

+Make sure your user is part of the video group using `$groups | grep video`.

+If not, add your user to the video group:

+`$ sudo usermod -a -G video $LOGNAME`

+perform a logout-login for the changes to have effect.

-In the following, choose either NVIDIA or AMD:
+In the following, choose either NVIDIA or AMD depending on your hardware:

-#### NVIDIA: nvidia-driver and CUDA:
+#### a) NVIDIA: nvidia-driver and CUDA:
 following [linuxconfig.org](https://linuxconfig.org/how-to-install-the-nvidia-drivers-on-ubuntu-18-04-bionic-beaver-linux):

 `$ sudo ubuntu-drivers autoinstall`

-add your user to the video group

-`$ sudo usermod -a -G video $LOGNAME`

 Note:
 if the driver version provided by the repo is not sufficient, use a ppa instead: